Sidhu23695/angular6-simple-components/README.md

 ## Install dependencies
- use the command npm install to install the dependencies
+ use the command "npm install" to install the dependencies

 ## Development server